theOGognf/finagg/README.md

 - `finagg[learning]` includes dependencies for financial reinforcement learning environments.

+## Configuration

+### Data Locations

+**finagg**'s root path, HTTP cache path, and database path are all configurable through environment variables.
+By default, all data related to **finagg** is put in a `./findata` directory relative to a root directory.
+You can change these locations by modifying the respective environment variables:

+- `FINAGG_ROOT_PATH` points to the parent directory of the `./findata` directory.
+This defaults to your current working directory.
+- `FINAGG_HTTP_CACHE_PATH` points to the HTTP requests cache SQLite storage.
+This defaults to `./findata/http_cache.sqlite`
+- `FINAGG_DATABASE_URL` points to the **finagg** data storage.
+This defaults to `./findata/finagg.sqlite`.

+### API Keys

+API keys are required for most of the APIs.
+You can set environment variables to expose your API keys to **finagg**, or you can pass your API keys to the implemented APIs programmatically.
+The following environment variables are used for configuring API keys:

+- `BEA_API_KEY` is for the Bureau of Economic Analysis's API key.
+- `FRED_API_KEY` is for the Federal Reserve Economic Data API key.
+- `INDICES_API_USER_AGENT` is for scraping popular indices' compositions from Wikipedia and should be equivalent to your browser's user agent.
+- `SEC_API_KEY` is for the Securities and Exchange Commission's API key.

 ## Dependencies

 - [**pandas** for fast, flexible, and expressive representations of relational data.](https://pandas.pydata.org/)